Quanzhou Normal University: History

 The university was established in 1958.
 It was formerly known as Quanzhou Normal College.

 Location

 Quanzhou Normal University has four campuses.
-They are Chongfu Campus, Jiangnan Campus, Donghai Campus and Shishan Campus.
+They are Chongfu Campus, Jiangnan Campus, Donghai Campus, and Shishan Campus.
 Chongfu Campus is at the base of southern Qingyuan Mountain.
 Jiangnan Campus is located in the Licheng District.
-Donghai Campus situated at the crossing of Jinjiang River and Luoyangjiang River.
-Shishan Campus is near the famous Gaogai Mount towards the south and Pengfeng to the north.
-It is in Nan'an city.
+Donghai Campus is situated at the crossing of Jinjiang River and Luoyangjiang River.
+Shishan Campus is near the famous Gaogai Mountain towards the south and Pengfeng to the north.
+It is in Nan'an City.

-Quanzhou Normal University has total enrollment of over 10,000 students and offers almost 100 programs of study in nine schools.
-The total university staff is over 1000 with a teaching team of 600 including 180 professors and associate professors.
-The school occupies a space of 1300 Mu (over 86 hectares).
-The library has contained more than one million books and reference materials and 800,000 specialised books.
+Quanzhou Normal University has a total enrollment of over 10,000 students and offers almost 100 programs of study in nine schools.
+The total university staff is over 1,000, with a teaching team of 600, including 180 professors and associate professors.
+The school occupies a space of 1300 mu (over 86 hectares).
+The library contains more than one million books and reference materials and 800,000 specialised books.